 - Online Contact Form – fill out the online contact form which will help us know which account you are linked to.
 Please be as specific as possible with your request.

-KPA EHS officially supports the latest two major releases of each major web browser.
+KPA Flex officially supports the latest two major releases of each major web browser.
 The free Google Chrome web browser is recommended.
 It is a faster, more stable, more secure browser and is available on all operating systems.
 If Chrome is not an option, any browser apart from Internet Explorer would be acceptable.

 For the best experience on mobile devices, use the latest operating system.
-KPA EHS officially supports the latest two major operating system releases (the current one and its predecessor).
+KPA Flex officially supports the latest two major operating system releases (the current one and its predecessor).
 Within reason, attempts are made to support previous versions but compatibility can not be guaranteed.

 Starting September 1, 2020 KPA EHS will require TLS 1.2 for all browser connections.
 Due to known vulnerabilities in both TLS 1.0 and 1.1 they will not longer be supported.
 The easiest way to support TLS 1.2 is to download the free Google Chrome browser.
 You can verify whether your browser supports TLS 1.2 at this link.